YottaDB/YDBDoc/ProgrammersGuide/isv.rst

    $ZTIMeout=([timeout][:expr])

-For SET of $ZTIMEOUT:
+For :ref:`set-command` of $ZTIMEOUT:

 * If the optional timeout is specified:

   * A positive value specifies a time in seconds, with millisecond resolution, how long from the current time, the timer interrupts the process.
-When the timer interrupts the process, it XECUTEs the vector.
+When the timer interrupts the process, it :ref:`XECUTEs <xecute-command>` the vector.
   * A negative value cancels the timer.
-  * A zero value causes the vector to be XECUTEd immediately.
+  * A zero value, or a string value, causes the vector to be XECUTEd immediately.

 * If the timeout is not specified, a colon (:) must precede an expr.
 If the optional expr is specified, it is a vector to be XECUTEd when a pending or subsequently set timer interrupts the process.

 * If neither the timeout nor the expr are specified, the SET of $ZTIMEOUT to an empty string is a no-op.

 Interrupts are only XECUTEd at safe points, such as the beginning of a line, when waiting for a command with a timeout, or when starting a FOR iteration.
-When an interrupt occurs, if the vector is not valid M code (an empty string vector is not valid M code), YottaDB invokes the current $ETRAP or $ZTRAP.
-YottaDB rejects an attempted KILL of $ZTIMeout with the `VAREXPECTED <../MessageRecovery/errors.html#varexpected>`_ error and an attempted NEW of $ZTIMeout with the `SVNONEW <../MessageRecovery/errors.html#svnonew>`_ error.
+YottaDB defers acting on a timeout interrupt while executing a TP transaction until after a :ref:`trollback-command` or the outermost :ref:`tcommit-command`.
+When an interrupt occurs, if the vector is not valid M code (an empty string vector is not valid M code), YottaDB invokes the current :ref:`etrap-isv` or :ref:`ztrap-isv`.
+YottaDB rejects an attempted KILL of $ZTIMeout with the `VAREXPECTED <../MessageRecovery/errors.html#varexpected>`_ error and an attempted :ref:`new-command` of $ZTIMeout with the `SVNONEW <../MessageRecovery/errors.html#svnonew>`_ error.

 When accessed, the timeout in $ZTIMEOUT is the remaining time of any pending interrupt, and zero otherwise.
 Since $ZTIMEOUT is a string intrinsic variable, ``+$ZPIECE($ZTIMEOUT,":",1)`` returns the remaining timeout as a canonic number.